ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**6.0.0**

+- Item models!
+	- We got 'em!
+	- They're not very good, but we got 'em!
+- Removed Headstompers.
+	- These were too close in functionality to the H3AD-5T v2.
+	- Also, I really didn't want to model a boot.
+- Removed the trading card item model override feature.
+	- This will be migrated to a standalone mod in the near future.
+- Fixed Barbed Wire, Snowglobe, et. al. not working on Void/Lunar enemies.
+- Updated TILER2 dependency to 6.0.2.

 **5.1.1**